 Small Loan Helps Create Opportunity

-Applicants for emergency EO loan funds, like Jacob, often come to us in a state of rebuilding.
-After completing a period of incarceration, Jacob worked full-time at a fast food restaurant until he was injured.
-The injury forced him to take a leave of absence.
-Jacob had a place to live at a halfway house, however the loss of income Read More »
+Individuals seeking emergency EO loan assistance, such as Jacob, often approach us during a phase of rebuilding.
+After serving a period of incarceration, Jacob was employed full-time at a fast-food establishment until an injury compelled him to take a temporary leave.
+Although he had accommodation at a halfway house, the reduction in income made it challenging for Jacob to cover Read More »

 A life-changing loan